The Importance of Christmas: The origins of our traditions

 Christmas cards with a Robin theme

-The first legend takes us back to Victorian times when the tradition of sending Christmas cards started.
+During Victorian times, the tradition of sending Christmas cards started.
 Royal Mail postmen, who wore bright red uniforms, delivered these cards.
 This earned them the nickname of ‘robin’ or ‘redbreast’.

 Christmas cards convey messages of love, joy and peace, reflecting the spirit of this special season.